 The allure of the new car smell and the sight of 0 kilometres on the odometer is undeniable, but there are ways to make an old car feel new again.
+Just make sure to clear it with your car insurance provider.

 Show an old car a little TLC by using these five tips that will have it feeling brand new, and always ask a certified mechanic for tailored advice about your car.